LucasKonrath/arch-kata-mr-bill/glossary.md

 ### Multi-tenancy
 **Definition:** A software architecture where a single instance of software serves multiple customers (tenants) with proper isolation.
 **Context:** Our system implements multi-tenancy at the database level with tenant isolation through row-level security and separate data partitions.

+### Mutation Testing
+**Definition:** A type of software testing where specific components of an application are changed and tests are run to determine if they can detect the change.
+**Context:** Used to verify test quality by modifying code with tools like Stryker for JavaScript and PIT for Java.

 ## N